mkdir /usr/local

-Installing NRPE 2.12 from source as a SMF managed service in Solaris 10
+Installing NRPE 2.12 From Source as a SMF Managed Service in Solaris 10

 Installing NRPE on Solaris 10 involves just a bit more than your normal './configure && make && make install' routine.
 However, all the dependencies are likely present on a freshly installed system, you just have to tell NRPE where to find it.
 There's one file you need to patch, and then it will install.
 From there it's easy to plug into SMF!
+First, let's make sure some directories are present, and create our Nagios user:

 # mkdir /usr/local